Fall from Height Claims

 What Should I Do if I Am Injured Following a Fall From Height?

-There are several steps that will need to be taken to ensure the success of your claim, including:
+There are several steps you should take to ensure the success of your fall from height compensation claim, including:

 • Ensuring the accident is reported to your employer and recorded in an accident book